Achilleas Kallakis: Criminal career

 Kollakis once worked as a travel agent in Croydon.
 His first conviction for fraud was for the sale of bogus manorial titles to Americans in the early 1990s with his conspirator Martin Lewis.
 After their conviction, Kollakis changed his name to Achilleas Kallakis and Martin Lewis to Alexander Martin Williams.

 In the early 2000s, Kallakis and Williams began a new fraud, using various aliases, offshore trusts and fake references to borrow large sums of money to buy prime London properties, often for more than they were worth.
 He bought buildings let to the British Home Office in Croydon and the headquarters of the Telegraph Media Group at 111 Buckingham Palace Road in Victoria, which he purchased from the Barclay brothers in 2007.

 He owned 31 Brompton Square, bought in the mid-2000s for £28 million, and had the entire garden dug out to a depth of 30 feet to build a three-storey basement.
 The project was abandoned in 2008 after the Kallakis was jailed and the property went into receivership, remaining a building site for 9 years before being sold to the Issa brothers for £25m in 2017.

 Kallakis lived a luxurious lifestyle, gambling in London's casinos and owning several cars, including a Bentley Azure, another Bentley, a Ferrari Scaglietti and a Mercedes.
 He falsely claimed to be an "ambassador for the Republic of San Marino" and the author of Maritime Registries of the World and The Wonders of Italy, and to serve on a committee of the National Portrait Gallery in London.

 The fraud began to be discovered in 2008 when a German bank did some background checks on Kallakis after Allied Irish Banks attempted to sell some of the loans it had made to him.
 In 2013, he was sentenced to seven years imprisonment and Williams to five for defrauding the Bank of Scotland, AIB and other lenders.

-In 2020, David Clarke, chair of the Fraud Advisory Panel charity used the Kallakis and Williams fraud as a case study to illustrate how fraudsters commit large scale commercial mortgage fraud and weaknesses in bank controls when addressing the Law Society, Royal United Services Institute and South Wales Chamber of Commerce.
-Their crime also featured in an article published in the Citizenship by Investment Report 2020.